Demons & Angels (Red Dwarf): Production

 "Demons & Angels", which had the working title "High & Low", was the first episode from Series V to be filmed.
 Following the departure of Ed Bye, who had directed all the previous four series' episodes, Juliet May was brought in as the new director.

-Grant and Naylor commented that the script was a tricky episode to shoot.
-Several scenes had to be re-shot and going back to re-shoot caused no end of stress as they re-wrote and directed the episode with limited studio time.
-Scenes were re-written there and then and given to the cast to block out in one take.
+Significant reshoots on the episode had to be done after the departure of May from the show, after the series' wrap party, with Grant and Naylor acting as directors.

 For this series the Red Dwarf model was rebuilt from the original version which had fallen apart over the years.
 The ship explosion was filmed using pyrotechnics and shooting the cameras at three thousand frames a second.
 From a few seconds of explosions the crew got around 20 seconds' worth of film footage.

 To achieve the High and Low versions interacting with the regular Red Dwarf crew, traditional split screen techniques were used with a locked-off camera.
 Doubles were employed for other scenes.
 Craig Charles performed bluescreen scenes to roll on the floor in front of himself; the video effects crew added a holowhip.

 At one point, the Doctor's TARDIS from Doctor Who can be seen parked in the Red Dwarf's landing bay.
 The shot was originally filmed for "Marooned", but was cut from that episode.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 19 March 1992 in the 9:00pm evening time slot, and received a mixed response from viewers.
+The episode was originally broadcast on the British television channel BBC2 on 19 March 1992.

-Fans have pointed to a noticeable continuity error in the episode when Lister refers to events from the series 4 episode White Hole, even though he should have no memory of them.
+In the Red Dwarf Smegazine survey of fans in 1992, the episode placed 21st out of the 30 then-existing episodes.